Hair Brushes and Hairsprays for Every Hair Type and Style

 Round brush or hot-air brush—how do I choose?

-Which hairspray is best for “touchable” hair?
+Which hairspray is the better starting point for touchable hair?

 Can I use a boar brush on fine hair?